Haw-Shiuan Chang

 Multi-CLS BERT: An Efficient Alternative to Traditional Ensembling

-Haw-Shiuan Chang*, Ruei-Yao Sun*, Kathryn Ricci*, and 1 more author
+Haw-Shiuan Chang*, Ruei-Yao Sun*, Kathryn Ricci*, and Andrew McCallum

 In Annual Meeting of the Association for Computational Linguistics (ACL), 2023